MohamedRashad77/SmartSense-Inbox/README.md

 # SmartSense Inbox - Intelligent SMS Summarizer

-**Hackathon Project**: Transform SMS chaos into clean, smart summaries with AI-powered categorization and threat detection.
+Transform SMS chaos into clean, smart summaries with AI-powered categorization and threat detection.

 ## 🎯 What is SmartSense Inbox?